 Barry Lando, a former 60 Minutes producer, examines how the United States has meddled in Iraq dating back to the Eisenhower administration.
 He also looks at how the Reagan and Bush administration helped arm Saddam Hussein at a time when he was committing his deadliest atrocities. [includes rush transcript]

-One month has passed since the execution of Saddam Hussein.
+AMY GOODMAN: One month has passed since the execution of Saddam Hussein.
 The Iraqi dictator was hanged for ordering the killing of 148 Shiite villagers in 1982.
-His death drew a mixed response —-— in Iraq, widely celebrated by Shiites and Kurds, while condemned by the Sunni community he came from.
-Around the world, British Prime Minister Tony Blair was among those to applaud Hussein’s death but to condemn the way he was executed.
+His death drew a mixed response: in Iraq, widely celebrated by Shias and Kurds, while condemned by the Sunni community he came from; around the world, British Prime Minister Tony Blair was among those to applaud Hussein’s death but to condemn the way he was executed.

-AMY GOODMAN: My next guest is author of Web of Deceit: The History of Western Complicity in Iraq, From Churchill to Kennedy to George W. Bush.
+My next guest is author of Web of Deceit: The History of Western Complicity in Iraq, from Churchill to Kennedy to George W. Bush.
 Barry Lando is a veteran journalist.
 He spent 25 years as an award-winning investigative producer for 60 Minutes.
 He joins us here in the firehouse studio.
 Who do you think should have been tried alongside Saddam Hussein?

 BARRY LANDO: Well, depending on what crimes we’re talking about.
 There’s all kinds of crimes that he committed during his reign.
 But if we start with the trial that is actually still going on now, though I think many of us have forgotten that although Saddam is not there, the trials continue in Baghdad.